ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <img
   src="./images/10_did_auth_sign_up.png"
   >
-  <figcaption>Figure 7: Example of a Challenge-Response system based on the DIDAuth protocol using a selective disclosure response to the challenge(sdr); Source: RSKSmart at https://rsksmart.github.io/rif-identity-docs/ssi/specs/did-auth.html </figcaption>
+  <figcaption>Figure 7: Example of a Challenge-Response system based on the DIDAuth protocol using a selective disclosure response (sdr) to the challenge; Source: RSKSmart at https://rsksmart.github.io/rif-identity-docs/ssi/specs/did-auth.html </figcaption>
 </figure>
 </div>

 * Routing Layer:  A BPI is a “gated community”, hence, all BPI capabilities and BPI Subject services are known, or at least directly discoverable, and, therefore, directly addressable within a BPI.
 Therefore, there is no unknown path between sender and receiver, and, thus, routing is not required as it would be in a public network with an unknown number of participants of unknown identity.
-The scenario of a BPI Subject with an unknown communication endpoint will be addressed in Section 5.5, BPI Integration.
+The scenario of a BPI Subject with an unknown communication endpoint will be addressed in Section 5.5 BPI Integration.

   - **[R109]** Any BPI Capability addressable using a BPI Message MUST be discoverable by a BPI Subject utilizing resolvable URIs of said BPI capabilities.